loreanvictor/pree/README.md

 ## Layouting

-You can specify the layout to be used for a page inside the front matter:
+Specify the layout to be used for a page inside the front matter:

 ```html
 ---